orgicus/OpenSkeletonFitting/README.md

 ## On MacOS X.

 - Install boost libraries
+- Install CMinPack via `brew install cminpack`
-- Create project files using CMake from CMakeLists.txt
+- Create project files using CMake from CMakeLists.txt using the brew installed cmin path: `/usr/local/Cellar/cminpack/1.3.4/share/cmake/Modules`
 - build
+- **Note**: Currently there is a large number of libraries linked that need to be improved.
+On OSX the executables do not currently work!
+Build does, but it's WIP!

 # License